msolli/proletarian/doc/example-a.md

 Leave this process running while you continue to step 3.

-What is happening here, is that we've started a Queue Worker thread pool in a JVM process that continuously polls the jobs table for new work to be done.
-The polling interval is configurable - in this example it is 5 seconds.
-(In a production system you'd probably use a much smaller polling interval - the default is 100 ms. For this example, though, it is much easier to see what's going on with a larger polling interval.)
+What is happening here, is that we've started a Queue Worker thread pool in a JVM process that continuously polls the job table for new work to be done.
+The polling interval is configurable – in this example it is 5 seconds.
+(In a production system you'd probably use a much smaller polling interval – the default is 100 ms. For this example, though, it is much easier to see what's going on with a larger polling interval.)